Future Of Money

 Recently, there’s been a rise of neobanks (or virtual or digital banks).
 These financial institutions are disrupting the traditional banking industry, eschewing endless paperwork, long queues in brick-and-mortar locations, and costly fees.
 They’re primarily or exclusively online-only, like Chime and Varo Bank in the U.S. or N26 in the U.K.

 Neobanks aim to offer the same services as traditional banks, such as checking or savings accounts and credit cards.
-However, most of them still offer slimmed-down services in comparison to traditional banks (limited or no credit, no mortgages or loans, etc.) As neobanks continue to grow exponentially, we will likely see them expand on their value proposition and become the first choice for more consumers.
+While early neobanks offered limited features, the sector has matured rapidly.
+Today’s leading digital banks offer full-spectrum financial suites, including credit products and high-yield savings, often outperforming traditional institutions on user experience and interest rates.
+As neobanks continue to grow exponentially, we will likely see them expand on their value proposition and become the first choice for more consumers.

 We’ll also see an increase in digital money management and growth methods, like robo-advisors and AI investing.
 These technologies have significantly lower barriers of entry, and allow consumers to better manage and grow their money without the costly fees of traditional investment advisors.
 In short, it’s extremely probable that we’ll soon see a dramatic paradigm shift towards a digital-first money management mindset.